Blog icon Blog / Guides /

 • Recurring subscription costs: Over several years, total costs may exceed what an on-premise model would require.

-• Dependence on the internet: Any disruption in connectivity, even briefly, can halt access to core functions.
+• Dependence on the internet: Any disruption in connectivity, even briefly, can halt access to core functions of the cloud service.

-• Less control over change schedules: Frequent updates benefit security and compliance, but some companies may prefer more control over when changes are introduced.
+• Less control over change schedules than in on-premise solutions: Frequent updates benefit security and compliance, but some companies may prefer more control over when changes are introduced.

 On-Premise ERP

-On-Premise ERP appeals to organizations with complex workflows, industry-specific regulations, or significant in-house IT infrastructure.
-It offers stability and deep customization, key priorities for many large enterprises.
+On-Premise ERP appeals to organizations with complex workflows, industry-specific regulations, or significant premises infrastructure.
+It offers stability and deep customization, and complete control over premises data.
+These are key priorities for many large enterprises.

 According to Gartner (via Quixy), 60% of midsize businesses are expected to retain a majority of their systems on-premise through 2025, often due to the complexity of existing integrations or regulatory demands.[?]